lucarova7/lucarova7/README.md

 - 👋 Hi, I’m Luis Carlos Rodriguez
-- 👀 I’m interested in Data Analytics and Web Development
+- 👀 I’m interested in Data Analytics, DataBases, Business Analytics and Web Development
 - 📊 I have knowledge and ability with Python, Excel, PowerBI and Tableau.
 - 🌱 I’m currently learning Pandas, Numpy, Matplotlib, DAX...
 - 💞️ I’m part of alumni of Protalento, Digital House and MisionTic 2022 at Industrial University of Bucaramanga.